ELthomasoPostfix/Microservices/README.md

 ## 422 Unprocessable Entity

-Error handlers need to be defined to handle such errors.
+Error handlers need to be defined to handle exceptions.
 An example of such an error occurring is for the following call:

 ```sh
 $ curl -X POST "http://127.0.0.1:5002/account/bob" -H "Content-Type: application/json" -d password=a